underworldcode/UWGeodynamics/docs/source/Manual.rst

 .. note::

-   Unit abbreviation is also possible `u.km` is equivalent to `u.kilometer`.
+   Unit abbreviation is also possible :code:`u.km` is equivalent to :code:`u.kilometer`.
    You can refer to the Pint_ documentation for all abbreviations available.